AdobeDocs/journey-optimizer-b2b.en/help/user/content/fragments.md

 ## View fragment details

-Click the name of any of the fragments in the listing to open the fragment details page.
+Click the name of any fragment in the list page to open the fragment details page.

-From here you can choose to - edit the fragment, rename the fragment or update the fragment description (make updates & click outside the name/ description box to auto-save changes).
+From here you can choose to edit the fragment, rename the fragment or update the fragment description (make updates and click outside the name/ description box to auto-save changes).

-Clicking **[!UICONTROL Edit]** opens the fragment in the visual content editor.
+Click **[!UICONTROL Edit]** to open the fragment in the visual content editor.

-Exit the view at any time by clicking the Back button, which returns you to the listing page.
+Exit the view at any time by clicking the _Back_ arrow at the top left, which returns you to the _Fragments_ list page.

 ## View fragment used-by references